-Under Basel III banks are required to maintain a minimum Pillar 1 Capital to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis (other than capital conservation buffer, counter cyclical capital buffer etc.).
-Banks are required to maintain a minimum capital conservation buffer of 1.875% additionally from the year ended 31.03.2018.
+Under Basel III banks are required to maintain a minimum Pillar 1 Capital to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis (other than Capital Conservation Buffer (CCB), Counter Cyclical Capital Buffer (CCCB) etc.).
+Banks are required to maintain CCB of 1.875% for the year ended 31.03.2019.